Eigenfunctions and Random Waves in the Benjamini-Schramm limit: Introduction

 \subsection{Acknowledgments}

-We thank Nalini Anantharaman, Farrell Brumley, Alix Deleporte, Maxime Ingremeau, Bart Michels, Mostafa Sabri, Roman Schubert and Nicolas Tholozan for interesting comments regarding the topics of this paper.\\ M.A. was supported by the ERC Consolidator Grant 648017 and the NKFIH grant K109684.
-E.L.M. was supported by the Marie Sk{\l}odowska-Curie Individual Fellowship grant 703162 while at the University of Bristol.
+We thank Nalini Anantharaman, Farrell Brumley, Alix Deleporte, Maxime Ingremeau, Bart Michels, Mostafa Sabri, Roman Schubert, Nicolas Tholozan and Joe Thomas for interesting comments regarding the topics of this paper.
+Our deep gratitude goes to an anonymous referee who carefully read our paper and made us numerous corrections and suggestions. \\ M.A. was supported by the ERC Consolidator Grant 648017 and the NKFIH grant K109684.
+E.L.M. was partially supported by the Marie Sk{\l}odowska-Curie Individual Fellowship grant 703162 while at the University of Bristol, by a Rutherford fellowship at the University of Warwick, and by Initiative d’Excellence Paris//Seine.